Velvet Logo

 Fashion AI

-Fashion AI spans recommendation, visual search, styling dialogue, and fit-related modeling.
-It is most useful when grounded in real inventory, transparent sourcing, and clear return policies.
+Spans recommendations, visual search, styling dialogue, and fit-related models.
+It pays off when grounded in real inventory, clear sourcing, and honest return policies.

 Fit prediction